-- Understand and recognise that allo-aros, in asking that asexual-only content stay out of aromantic tags, are not denying aro-aces the right to make aro-ace content in aromantic spaces.
+- Understand and recognise that allo-aros, in asking that solely-asexual content stay out of aromantic tags, are not denying aro-aces the right to make aro-ace content in aromantic spaces.
 Don’t require us to have to reassure asexual aros on this point every time we seek to discuss asexual centring in aromantic spaces.

 - Question the creation and use of community-wide terminology that excludes behaviours associated with our allosexuality.
 Don’t leave allo-aros to have to speak first on this subject; make sure we are included and defended by our aro kin as our language evolves.

 - Question the acceptance of language that describes sexual attraction and/or experiences with derogatory terms in aromantic spaces and tags.
 Encourage ways to express sex repulsion that don’t refer to sexual attraction and sexual experiences with negative or harmful language, or at very least provide content warnings for this language.

 - Removing the current pressure on allo-aros to avoid speaking about sexual attraction, relationships and experiences in order to be accepted and welcomed as aromantic.

 - Recognising that alloromantic-and-allosexual communities for any identity are not yet accepting of allosexual aromanticism or discussions about the ways our aromanticism shapes our allosexuality.

 - Respecting the difference between discussions about sexual attraction and sexual experiences.

 - Normalising the truth that (allo)sexual attraction and aromantic identities together are as common and ordinary as any other combination of attraction-based identities.